MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 1. Click **Save**.

-1. Under the **Mappings** section, select **Synchronize Microsoft Entra users to SAP Cloud Identity Services**.
+1. Under the **Mappings** section, select **Provision Microsoft Entra ID users**.

 	![Screenshot of the SAP Cloud Identity Services User Mappings.](media/sap-cloud-platform-identity-authentication-provisioning-tutorial/mapping.png)

 1. Review the user attributes that are synchronized from Microsoft Entra ID to SAP Cloud Identity Services in the **Attribute Mapping** section.
 The attributes selected as **Matching** properties are used to match the user accounts in SAP Cloud Identity Services for update operations.
+Ensure that any users already in SAP Cloud Identity Services already have the matching attributes, otherwise duplicate users may be created.
 Select the **Save** button to commit any changes.

 	|Attribute|Type|Supported for filtering|Required by SAP Cloud Identity Services|
 	|---|---|---|---|